 Socialist Book Club

-The Socialist Book Club meets regularly to consider a book decided on at the previous meeting.
+The Socialist Book Club meets to consider a book or sometimes watch a film.
 Our discussions are enjoyable, allowing us to examine what we mean by socialism and to share the insights gained.
-All are welcome, whether you have read the book or not.

 NEXT MEETING